OverlayPlugin/cactbot/docs/RaidbossGuide.md

 If `countdownSeconds` is larger than the specified (or default) `durationSeconds`, the trigger duration will be extended to match the countdown.
-If the countdown is smaller than the duration, the countdown will stop at (0.0), and will continue to be displayed asa such until the duration expires.
+If the countdown is smaller than the duration, the countdown will stop at (0.0), and will continue to be displayed as such until the duration expires.
 By default, the countdown is appended to the trigger text, but if `{{CD}}` is present in the output string, the countdown will be placed there instead.
 If `countdownSeconds` is set (or overriden) to 0, a countdown will not be displayed.